VoronDesign/Voron-Hardware/Klipper_Expander/Documentation/README.md

 6) Remove the boot jumper.

-7) Run `CD ~/klipper` from the command line to enter the Klipper directory
+7) Run `cd ~/klipper` from the command line to enter the Klipper directory

 8) Run `make menuconfig` settings should be: